SATE-Lab/DisBurser/README.md

 |               | network loss              | `io.redit.execution.NetOp`                               |
 |               | remove network loss       | `io.redit.execution.NetOp`                               |
 | Clock event   | clock drift               | `io.redit.execution.single_node.SingleNodeRuntimeEngine` |
+ ## Network Events.
+ Network events refer to changes or disruptions in the communication between nodes within a distributed system.
+These events can include network failures, packet loss, andnetwork partitioning, all of which can significantly impact the system's performance and reliability.
+ ## Node Events.
+Node events refer to changes in the state of a node within a distributed system, which can include actions such as starting, restarting, stopping, or crashing.
+ ## Clock Events.
+ Clock events refer to the deviations in time between nodes within a distributed system, caused by differences in local clock design, such as clock drift or synchronization issues.

 # Dataset